-- 8.1 Communication between pupils and Adults, by whatever method, should take place within clear and explicit professional boundaries.
-This includes the wider use of technology such as mobile phones, tablets, text messages, emails, instant messages, websites, social media such as Facebook, Twitter, Instagram, chat-rooms, forums, blogs, apps such as Whatsapp, gaming sites, digital cameras, videos, web-cams and other hand held devices.
-Adults should not share any personal information with pupils and they should not request, or respond to, any personal information from the child/young person, other than that which might be appropriate as part of their professional role.
-They should ensure that all communications are transparent and avoid any communication that could be interpreted as 'grooming behaviour'. - 8.2 Adults must not give their personal contact details such as home/mobile phone number; home or personal e-mail address or social networking details to pupils unless the need to do so is agreed in writing with senior management.
-If, for example, a pupil attempts to locate an Adult's personal contact details and attempts to contact or correspond with him/her, the Adult should not respond and must report the matter to his/her manager. - 8.3 It is recommended that Adults ensure that all possible privacy settings are activated to prevent pupils from making contact on personal profiles and to prevent pupils from accessing photo albums or other personal information which may appear on social networking sites. - 8.4 Adults are personally responsible for what they communicate in social media and must bear in mind that what is published might be read by us, pupils, parents and carers, the general public, future employers and friends and family for a long time.
-Adults must ensure that their on-line profiles are consistent with the professional image expected by us and must not post material which damages the reputation of the School or which causes concern about their suitability to work with children and young people.
-Those who post material which may be considered as inappropriate could render themselves vulnerable to criticism or, in the case of an employee, allegations of misconduct which may be dealt with under the Disciplinary Procedure.
-Even where it is made clear that the writer's views on such topics do not represent those of the School, such comments are inappropriate. - 8.5 Adults are advised not to have any online friendships with any young people under the age of 18, unless they are family members or close family friends.
-Adults are advised not to have online friendships with parents or carers of pupils, or members of the governing body/trustees.
-Where such on line friendships exist, Adults must ensure that appropriate professional boundaries are maintained.
+- 8.1.
+Communication between pupils and adults, by whatever method, should take place within clear and explicit professional boundaries.
+This includes the wider use of technology such as mobile phones, tablets, text messages, emails, instant messages, websites, social media such as Facebook, Twitter, Instagram, chatrooms, forums, blogs, apps such as WhatsApp, gaming sites, digital cameras, videos, webcams, and other handheld devices.
+Adults should not share any personal information with pupils, and they should not request, or respond to, any personal information from the child/young person, other than that which might be appropriate as part of their professional role.
+They should ensure that all communications are transparent and avoid any communication that could be interpreted as 'grooming behaviour'. - 8.2.
+Adults must not give their personal contact details such as home/mobile phone number; home or personal e-mail address or social networking details to pupils unless the need to do so is agreed upon in writing with senior management.
+If, for example, a pupil attempts to locate an adult's personal contact details and attempts to contact or correspond with them, the adult should not respond and must report the matter to their manager. - 8.3.
+It is recommended that adults ensure that all possible privacy settings are activated to prevent pupils from making contact on personal profiles and to prevent pupils from accessing photo albums or other personal information, which may appear on social networking sites. - 8.4.
+Adults are personally responsible for what they communicate on social media and must bear in mind that what is published might be read by us, pupils, parents and carers, the general public, future employers and friends and family for a long time.
+Adults must ensure that their online profiles are consistent with the professional image expected by us and must not post material that damages the reputation of the School, or which causes concern about their suitability to work with children and young people.
+Those who post material that may be considered inappropriate could render themselves vulnerable to criticism or, in the case of an employee, allegations of misconduct that may be dealt with under the disciplinary procedure.
+Even where it is made clear that the writer's views on such topics do not represent those of the School, such comments are inappropriate. - 8.5.
+Adults are advised not to have any online friendships with any young people under the age of 18 unless they are family members or close family friends.
+Adults are advised not to have online friendships with parents or carers of pupils or members of the Governing Body/Trustees.
+Where such online friendships exist, adults must ensure appropriate professional boundaries are maintained.